A Campbell Hall education is a powerful investment in your child’s future.

 No. Campbell Hall does not have supplementary forms, however an explanation of any special circumstances is appreciated.
-You may either write in the comments section of the PFS, or send a letter directly to the Campbell Hall Financial Aid Office.
-Letters may also be sent by email.
+You may either write in the comments section of the PFS, or send an email directly to the Campbell Hall Financial Aid Office at email@example.com.

 How do I know if I would qualify for aid?